-Most evaluations of the graduated driving licence conducted to date, have reported significant reductions in crashes and fatalities.
-However, they show great variation, some reporting effects as large between 10 to 60% (Hedlund, 2005;Senserrick & Whelan, 2003; Hedlund, Shults & Compton, 2003;Hartling et al., 2004).
+Most evaluations of the graduated driving license conducted to date, have reported significant reductions in crashes and fatalities.
+However, they show great variation, some reporting effects as large between 10 to 60% (Hedlund, 2005; Senserrick & Whelan, 2003; Hedlund, Shults & Compton, 2003; Hartling et al., 2004).
+A recent work (Masten et al., 2013) has analysed which components calibration of the graduated driver licensing program were associated with the reductions in fatal crash involvement; these were: a minimum learner permit holding period of 9/12 months and a passenger restriction allowing only one teen for 6 months or longer.

 It should be borne in mind though, that the graduated driving license is only implemented in the USA, Australia and New Zealand.
 The evaluation studies have shown positive improvements compared to their 'old' licensing systems.
 These systems however were less 'advanced' compared to the European licensing systems.
 This implies that the magnitude of the effect of graduated driving license in Europe may be smaller.

-As the licensing age in most European countries is 18, it is more difficult to realize a full GDLprogram.
+As the licensing age in most European countries is 18, it is more difficult to realize a full GDL-program.
 However, Austria has realized a full GDL-system and more and more countries in Europe have introduced a learner stage.
 In Germany, learners first have to pass the complete driving test at age 17 and if under 18 years of age can only drive while accompanied by a dedicated supervisor (usually a parent).
-Preliminary results show a 20% decrease in crash rate as a result of the introduction of a learner's stage Germany (Willmes-Lenz, 2010).
+Preliminary results show a 20% decrease in crash rate as a result of the introduction of a learner's stage in Germany (Willmes-Lenz, 2010).